Apple’s NZ$280 9.7-inch iPad Pro Smart Keyboard Cover doesn’t turn the Pro into a laptop. It’s more useful than that.

 This may not matter to you if you’re a part-time typist who hunts and pecks around the keyboard.
 For a long-time touch-typist whose fingers have a keyboard memory, it’s a struggle.

 Let’s put it this way.
 Where possible and appropriate I use the tools in questions to write a product review.
 That wasn’t easy in this case.

-It’s not that the keyboard doesn’t work; it does.
+It’s not that the 9.7-inch iPad Pro Smart Keyboard Cover doesn’t work; it does.
 But it doesn’t work well with my finger memory.
-I can rattle through words at a fast rate on a normal keyboard.
-I checked my speed using an online typing test.
-I type at 190 characters per minute.
+I can rattle through words at a fast rate on a normal keyboard at 190 characters per minute.

 At first my score on with the smaller Smart Keyboard Cover was less half that speed.
 Worse, the error rate was horrific.